-- A. Policy SH-4851 Plan, locate and design proposed transportation, parking facilities, and utility facilities where routes will avoid a net loss of shoreline ecological functions or will not adversely impact existing or planned water-dependent uses. - B. Policy SH-4952 Parking facilities in shorelines are not a preferred use.
-Such facilities shall should only be allowed as necessary to support an authorized use and only when environmental and visual impacts are avoided and minimized. - C. Policy SH-5053 New or expanded transportation routes and essential utility facilities shall that cannot be located outside of shoreline jurisdiction should, to the extent feasible: - 1.
+- A. Policy SH-51 Plan, locate and design proposed transportation, parking facilities, and utility facilities where routes will avoid a net loss of shoreline ecological functions or will not adversely impact existing or planned water-dependent uses. - B. Policy SH-52 Parking facilities in shorelines are not a preferred use.
+Such facilities should only be allowed as necessary to support an authorized use and only when environmental and visual impacts are avoided and minimized. - C. Policy SH-53 New or expanded transportation routes and essential utility facilities that cannot be located outside of shoreline jurisdiction should, to the extent feasible: - 1.
 Be located in areas that do not require shoreline stabilization, dredging, extensive cut/fill and other forms of shoreline alteration; - 2.
 Be limited to local access and public shoreline access routes; - 3.
-Be located in existing rights of way and corridors. - 4.
-Not be built within shoreline jurisdiction when other options are available. - D. Policy SH-5154 Transportation and utility projects shall should be consistent with and incorporate the public access policies and plans of this Program. - E. Policy SH-5255 When feasible, roads built within shoreline jurisdiction should Pprovide for alternate modes of travel, including pedestrian, bicycle and public transportation, where appropriate. - F. Policy SH-5356 Maintenance of existing transportation corridors and utility facilities shall should be carried out in a manner that: - 1. will avoid a net loss of shoreline ecological functions; and - 2. mitigates for unavoidable impacts; and - 3. where feasible and appropriate, improves shoreline ecological functions.
+Be located in existing rights of way and corridors. - D. Policy SH-54 Transportation and utility projects should incorporate public access. - E. Policy SH-55 When feasible, roads built within shoreline jurisdiction should provide for alternate modes of travel, including pedestrian, bicycle and public transportation, where appropriate. - F. Policy SH-56 Maintenance of existing transportation corridors and utility facilities should be carried out in a manner that: - 1. will avoid a net loss of shoreline ecological functions; - 2. mitigates for unavoidable impacts; and - 3. where feasible and appropriate, improves shoreline ecological functions.